Health Care Flexible Spending Account (FSA)

 - Dental care

-- Over The Counter (OTC) medications are eligible with a doctor’s prescription.
-You will need to submit a claim with the receipt for the OTC medicine along with the prescription.
+- Over The Counter (OTC) medications are now eligible without a doctor’s prescription.

 - Artificial Teeth